Kristian-Tan/Kristian-Model/README.md

 - LIMIT clause
 - ORDER BY clause
 - IN / NOT IN operator
+- SELECT only a few columns (not all)

 ##### Not Implemented Yet (Might be Supported in the Future)
 - Mass update / mass delete / mass insert